What is Google’s stance on AI-generated content?

 At Torchbox, our approach is that SEO shouldn’t be separate from your overall people-first content design, it should be a core part of it.
 We do very little ‘for search engines’ and everything we can for the real human beings who use search engines every day.
 If you follow the same responsible approach when adopting new technologies and creating unique content, you’ll be in a strong position to maintain and improve your search performance.

-If you have questions about AI-generated content or SEO in general, give me a shout
+If you have questions about AI-generated content or SEO in general, we'd love to hear from you.

 Emma Bennett Head of SEO